 India’s biggest online movie and events ticketing brand.
-It caters to ticket sales for movies, plays, concerts and sporting events (you name it and they have it).
-The launch of its mobile app made their brand go to a whole new level of success.
+It caters to ticket sales for movies, plays, concerts, and sporting events (you name it and they have it).
+The launch of its mobile app made its brand go to a whole new level of success.
 It is certified as the most successful mobile e-commerce app in the country.

 Unlike some other fortunate people, Ashish Hemrajani had to face many problems.
 In the sixteen years of his journey, he has gone through many ups and downs in his life.

-At the age of 24, he launched his first ever internet venture; “Big tree Entertainment Pvt.
-Ltd.” with its head office being same as his bedroom.
-Afterwards the co-founders Parikshit Dar who took over Technology and Rajesh Balpande who took over Finance joined him as they approached investors.
+At the age of 24, he launched his first-ever internet venture; “Big tree Entertainment Pvt.
+Ltd.” with its head office being the same as his bedroom.
+Afterward, the co-founders Parikshit Dar who took over Technology and Rajesh Balpande who took over Finance joined him as they approached investors.
 It wasn’t easy to get investors and with internet and technology not that prevalent at that time it was even more difficult to present their proposal.
-And to everyone’s surprise they got their first investor (JP Morgan- Chase Capital Partners) by sending their proposal through “FAX”.
+And to everyone’s surprise, they got their first investor (JP Morgan- Chase Capital Partners) by sending their proposal through “FAX”.
 Something more surprising is that they ran their business under the brand name ‘Go For Ticketing’ which later they rebranded to ‘India Ticketing’ in 2002, before finally being called ‘Book My Show’.

 In 2002, the Dot Com market crashed and everyone in the industry got the biggest shock of their life.
 It was even worse for the ones who were new and one of them was Big Tree Entertainment.

 They had a really hard time and their business suffered a huge loss.
 All investors pulled their hands; their situation was literally hand–to-mouth.
 They had to cut down on many employees and had to shut down all the offices along with their operations and only focused on the major cities of Mumbai & Delhi.